loading

 What About Performance?

-Considering all the request evaluation and assessment, redirection steps and so on, one could argue that performance is an issue.
-Indeed, some overhead could be in the picture for the whole round-trip, this design – which focuses on resource retrieval both for humans and machines – needs efficient, scalable HTTP reverse proxy solutions.
+Considering all the request evaluation and assessment, redirection steps, and so on, one could argue that performance is an issue.
+Indeed, some overhead could be in the picture for the whole round-trip, this design – which focuses on resource retrieval for humans and machines – needs efficient, scalable HTTP reverse proxy solutions.

 As a rule of thumb, keep in mind the following three guidelines:

-• Keep things the simplest possible, i.e. maintain the number of evaluation/redirection/proxying operation steps performed by your reverse proxy at minimum
+• Keep things the simplest possible, i.e., maintain the number of evaluation/redirection/proxying operation steps performed by your reverse proxy at minimum

 • Use the best solution possible; Nginx is very good, but try your own

-• Maximize performance of all the mobile parts in your service layout (Web server, database, application server, RDF store), with an eye to network latency (e.g. positioning all the machines/appliances within the same private network may help a lot)
+• Maximize performance of all the mobile parts in your service layout (Web server, database, application server, RDF store), with an eye to network latency (e.g., positioning all the machines/appliances within the same private network may help a lot)

 Conclusions